 Exam (40%) The practical exam takes place at the end of Yr11.
 Students respond to an exam title and they have several weeks to develop preparatory work, drawings, research and ideas, which they can discuss with their teacher during lessons before the final exam.

-- Students will learn how to explore and use new media and techniques, such as ink drawing and painting, lino printing, mixed-media, clay and sculpture materials, textiles, photography etc.
+- Students will learn how to explore and use new media and techniques, such as ink drawing and painting, printing, mixed-media, clay and sculpture materials etc.

 - Students will develop art work based on themes being studied and be encouraged to understand how artists work can be used to help them develop their own work.

 - Students will develop their art work based on their own personal interests using their imagination and expressing their ideas visually.

 - Students will focus on developing a personal response to a previous exam title.
 This enables them to approach the theme objectively or interpretively choosing the materials & techniques of their choice and enabling them to show more personal meaning and expression in their work where they can communicate feelings in their own mature style.